rotki/docs/usage-guides/settings/interface.md

 ### Alias Name for Addresses

-Enable or disable alias names for blockchain addresses.
-Aliases are obtained from `ENS`, `addressbook`, or `blockchain account label`.
-Change the order of resolution as needed.
+Enable or disable alias names for blockchain addresses, and change the order the sources are resolved in.
+The sources are `Private address book`, `Global address book`, `ENS names`, `GNS names (.gwei)`, `Ethereum tokens`, `Hardcoded mappings` and `Blockchain account labels`.

+`GNS names (.gwei)` is opt-in and off by default.
+Add it to the priority list to have [Gwei Name Service](https://gwei.domains) names shown for your addresses, positioned wherever you want relative to ENS.
+Avatars follow the same priority.

 ### Newly Detected Tokens